-Our drawn butter is only lightly skimmed.
-You can always take more time and be more attentive to skimming the fat from the top...but, if your household is anything like ours they probably can't wait to get their hands on the delicious seafood that accompanies this!
+My drawn butter is only lightly skimmed.
+You can always take more time and be more attentive to skimming the fat from the top.
+However, if your family is anything like mine they probably can't wait to get their hands on the delicious seafood that accompanies this!

-We made a quick batch of our drawn butter up while steaming our steamer clams, they just go together so perfectly!
-The clams were steamed over a water/wine/onion mixture and the drawn butter features some similar flavors (plus butter, lemon, dill) but the white wine adds such a nice touch.
+I made a quick batch of this sauce up while steaming our steamer clams, they just go together so perfectly!
+The clams were steamed over a water/wine/onion mixture and my drawn butter features some similar flavors (plus butter, lemon, dill) but the white wine adds such a nice touch!

 What Is Clarified Butter?